safe transportation

 We formulate an annual activity plan and implement safety initiatives in accordance with this plan.

-Lectures by safety managers from other industries
+lectures by safety managers from other industries

-; Company-wide accident training
+; company-wide accident drills

-During this period, specific safety measures will be formulated and implemented.
+During this period, specific safety measures will be formulated and implemented. - To promote proactive near-miss reporting

-・Dispatch of safety specialists to our company
+, dispatch of safety specialists to our company,

 Initiatives for environmentally friendly operations